pointfreeco/swift-issue-reporting/Sources/IssueReporting/Documentation.docc/Articles/GettingStarted.md

 The primary tool for reporting an issue in your application code is the ``reportIssue(_:fileID:filePath:line:column:)`` function.
-You can invoke from anywhere with your features' code to signal that something happened that should not hvae:
+You can invoke from anywhere with your features' code to signal that something happened that should not have:

 ```swift
 guard let lastItem = items.last